anuragg-saxenaa/email-assitant/rules.md

   - Restrict("[ReceivedTime] >= 'MM/DD/YYYY HH:MM AM/PM'") (US-format).
   - For each IPM.Note:
     - Generate unique email identifier (EntryID or combo).
+    - **Multi-layer duplicate prevention**:
+      - Skip if already processed by ID tracking.
+      - Skip if reply already sent to this email.
-    - Skip if already processed by ID tracking or category.
+      - Skip if already processed by category.
+    - **Smart filtering**:
-    - Skip if sender/subject matches skip regex.
+      - Skip if sender/subject matches skip patterns.
+      - **Skip if own automated reply** (prevent reply loops):
+        - Check body for "This is an automated voice response".
+        - Check for multiple "RE:" in subject line.
+        - Check for AI-VoiceReplied category.
+    - **Address and keyword validation**:
-    - Check addressed to DL:
+      - Check addressed to DL (display strings + SMTP resolution).
-      - quick: mail.To/mail.CC display strings,
-      - deeper: iterate Recipients → AddressEntry → GetExchangeUser().PrimarySmtpAddress.
       - Check subject filter (if specified).
       - Check keyword hit in Subject or Body.
-    - If hit:
+    - **If all checks pass**:
-      - Add to processed list immediately (prevent duplicates).
+      - Mark as processed immediately (prevent race conditions).
+      - Mark reply as sent (prevent duplicate replies).
       - Build reply according to REPLY_MODE.
-      - Prepend canned HTML body.
-      - Attach:
-        - TTS WAV via SAPI (write to temp, attach, then delete),
-        - or STATIC_AUDIO_PATH.
+      - Attach voice note (TTS WAV or static audio).
       - Send with comprehensive error handling.
-      - Add PROCESS_CATEGORY to original mail and save; optionally mark read.
+      - Add PROCESS_CATEGORY and save.
+  - **Enhanced logging**: Generate processing summary with skip reasons and suggestions.
   - Advance lastCheck to newest processed time (+1s).

 - **UI**: